-- The Supplemental Funding Proposal Summary does not have the signature of the Branch Chief of the Executive Branch or his representative indicating a recommendation for approval of the proposal and budget. - 2.
-Similarly, Budget Form 1 Program Budget Summary in Part V. for the signature of a Division of Social Services Director is left blank. - 3.
-Budget Form 2 Program Performance Criteria shows proposed goals for the first quarter and the fourth quarter, but the funding for the fifteen positions which is on an attachment to Budget Form 3 shows position funding from January, 2018 to April, 2018 and not for the first or fourth quarters of Fiscal Year 2018.
-Therefore, Budget Form 2 information conflicts with information on the overall budget.
-Further, Budget Form 2 does not have the Division of Social Services Division Director's signature. - 4.
-Budget Form 4 on page 6 of 6 for object code 6500 for Contractual Services is mislabeled and misplaced.
-It should be in Column (B) of Part II.
-Object code 6670 for contractual services should be 6770 for Other Professional Services and the object code should be displayed in Column (A) of this form. - 5.
-The Navajo Nation Grant Application form attached as Exhibit C indicates under the Methodology section, "TII will be using the funds to immediately pay past due invoices to vendors, restoring the credit terms it has had with companies providing food, utilities, telephone, fuel, and other services, etc." However, the proposed budget appears to be for the purpose of funding the operating expenses of Toyei, most of which will involve salaries for employees. - 6.
-This supplemental request was not processed through the required 164 document review process and, therefore, comments by OMB and other Executive Branch programs prior to the proposed legislation being considered by the oversight committees were not included.
-All proposed supplemental budget requests should be routed through the 164
+- 6. The Supplemental Funding Proposal Summary does not have the signature of the Branch Chief of the Executive Branch or his representative indicating a recommendation for approval of the proposal and budget. - 7.
+Similarly, Budget Form 1, Program Budget Summary in Part V, the signature of a Legislative official is in place of the Department of Dine' Education Superintendent (as a Division Director) as required by the Fiscal Year 2018 Budget Instructions Manual and with Toyei's assignment to the Department of Dine' Education (per Toyei's Plan of Operation approved June 1, 1977 by the Navajo Nation Council Advisory Committee). - 8.
+Budget Form 2, Program Performance Criteria, does not have the Department of Dine' Education Superintendent's (as Division Director) signature but has a signature by a Legislative official which is contrary to instructions contained in the Fiscal Year 2018 Budget Instruction Manual. - 9.
+Budget Forms 4 on page 1 of 2 (both forms have same page numbers) for object codes 3610, 4410, 5520, 5750, and 6020, budgeted amounts in Column (C) should be revised to show amounts only for Level of Detail 6 object codes. - 10.
+The Navajo Nation Grant Application form attached as Exhibit C indicates under the Methodology section, "TII will be using the funds to immediately pay past due invoices to vendors, restoring the credit terms it has had with companies providing food, utilities, telephone, fuel, and other services, etc." However, the proposed budget appears to be for the purpose of funding the operating expenses of Toyei. - 11.
+This supplemental request was not processed through the Executive Branch required 164 document review process and, therefore, comments by other Executive Branch programs prior to the proposed legislation being considered by the oversight committees are not included.
+All proposed supplemental budget requests are to be routed through the 164 document review process prior to any action by the Navajo Nation Council or its committees. - 12.
+A revised UUFB report should be attached to this supplemental proposal for funding consideration.
+With the recent approval of supplementals, the balance in the UUFB has been reduced to about \$10,000,000. - 13.
+Funds from the UUFB are considered non-recurring and are for one-time funding only.
+This will the third time that Toyei Industries, Inc. will be funded by the Navajo Nation for recurring operating expenses if this budget and proposal is approved for funding.